viridia/factory/README.md

     http://localhost:8087

+## Running in a local cluster

+You can also run the servers in a local Kubernetes cluster.
+Assuming you have minikube started already, and your docker environment variables are set properly (see above), the commands are:

+    yarn run build-image-client
+    yarn run build-image-director
+    yarn run build-image-scheduler
+    ./vm client up
+    ./vm ingress up
+    ./vm director up
+    ./vm scheduler up

+    minikube ip # Prints out IP address of cluster

+Now enter the address printed by the last step in your web browser.
+Note: you *must* use https, and you will get a browser security warning, since there's no certificate.

 ## k8shell

-`k8shell` is a simple docker container that mounts the project source tree as a shared volume, so that you can access all of the source files from a virtual machine inside the cluster.
+`k8shell` is a simple docker container that mounts the project source tree as a shared volume, so that you can access all of the source files from a virtual machine inside the cluster. k8shell also contains some useful unix utilities like curl and git.
+One thing this allows you to do is see all of the environment variables that a pod would see.

 To use it, do the following:

     # Build the k8shell image
     yarn run build-image-k8shell